algosup/2023-2024-project-5-flutter-team-4/Documents/QA/test_plan.md

 ### 1.1 Overview

-This project, given by we are evolution[^1], aims to create a job dating platform inspired by popular apps similar to Tinder to permit people searching for a job to get a job interview in a short time with low effort.
+This project, given by WE ARE EVOLUTION[^1], aims to create a job dating platform inspired by popular apps similar to Tinder to permit people searching for a job to get a job interview in a short time with low effort.

 To avoid any form of discrimination, all candidates shall remain anonymous[^2].
 Candidate profiles will only include soft skills[^3] and additional information provided by the candidates, encouraging recruiters to focus on these aspects.
 Hard skills will not be displayed, as the app is designed for temporary or low-requirement jobs.